esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

 Managing exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 What happens if, during the optimization task sent to an :class:`~pygmo.island`, an exception happens?
-The :class:`~pygmo.island` has the possibility to rethrow the latest encountered exception, in the main thread, via a call to its method :func:`~pygmo.island.wait_check()`.
+The :class:`~pygmo.island` has the possibility to rethrow the first encountered exception, in the main thread, via a call to its method :func:`~pygmo.island.wait_check()`.
 Assume, for example that your problem or algorithm is somehow throwing (I know, what are the chances right?).
 To illustrate this case, we are going to use the following UDP: